 Child soldiers are forced to kill their parents and close relatives

-In a bid to break the bond between would-be child soldiers and their families, the new recruits are usually forced to kill their parents, close relatives and even neighbors.
+In a bid to break the bond between would-be child soldiers and their families, the new recruits are usually forced to kill their parents, close relatives, and even neighbours.
 This is usually done to reduce the chances of the recruits running since they have nothing to go back to.
 According to some of the former child soldiers, most recruits were forced to beat their parents to death while in some instances, a recruit would be given a machete and forced to hack up to 10 people to death.
-This was considered as part of the initiation process
+This was considered as part of the initiation process.

 See Also: 5 Bizarre Kenyan Cultural Practices